netdisco/netdisco-docker/README.md

 You can also download `dc-netdisco-do.yml` for command-line management of Netdisco (run without an action to get help):

     docker-compose -f dc-netdisco-do.yml netdisco-do <action>

-When you start these containers the directory `netdisco` will contain logs, configuration, and PostgreSQL data files.
-This is configurable within the `.yml` configuration file.

 The default configuration is available in `netdisco/config/deployment.yml`.
 The backend and web daemons will automatically restart when you save cahnges to this file.